 They put out graphics showing American flags burning.

-What are they planning to stage ahead of Antifa showing up right on time at El Paso so that it looks legitimate when they attack physically the ICE agents and call them Nazis and say kids are drinking out toilets and the people are being killed when they're actually coming here from the countries that are collapsing.
+And on Thursday's show, what are they planning to stage ahead of Antifa showing up right on time at El Paso so that it looks legitimate when they attack physically the ICE agents and call them Nazis and say kids are turning out toilets and the people are being killed when they're actually coming here from the countries that are collapsing.

 It's entirely possible that these guys just saw using ear and eye protection as being part of maximizing the damage they'd be able to inflict because they would be protected from the little things that could derail their shooting prematurely.